-Under the code, hours of work are restricted primarily to reduce noise impact, but would equally apply to all works where sensitive receptors are likely to be affected by dust or emissions generated from vehicles and equipment.
+7.5 Under the code, hours of work are restricted primarily to reduce noise impact, but would equally apply to all works where sensitive receptors are likely to be affected by dust or emissions generated from vehicles and equipment.
 Works will normally be restricted to the following hours:

-Monday - Friday: 7.30am - 6pm

-• Saturday: 8.30am - 1pm

-• Sunday / Bank holidays: No work

-These restrictions apply to deliveries/collections to the site.
-The use of diesel powered generators, for example for security lighting, should be kept to a minimum necessary prior to electrical connection to the site, and the need to operate a generator outside the above hours should be discussed with the Environmental Health Dept prior to use.

-In addition to the code, information on assessment and mitigation of the construction phase has been provided by the BRE guide "Control of dust from construction and demolition activities" (2003).

-Dust generation and vehicle emissions can be controlled by good management practice, and the measures taken should be developed on a site specific basis.
-Mitigation will be proportionate to the level of risk identified, and it is expected that at least the following options should be explored to reduce the detriment to air quality:

-- Provision of perimeter or local dust screens where practicable for activities likely to generate high levels of dust, for example during demolition of structures, sandblasting, and cutting or grinding of materials; - Location of machinery and dust generating activities as far away from receptors as possible;
+- Monday Friday: 7.30am 6pm - Saturday: 7.30am 1pm - Sunday / Bank holidays: No work where noise is audible at the site boundary - 7.6 These restrictions apply to deliveries/collections to the site.
+The use of diesel powered generators, for example for security lighting, should be kept to a minimum necessary prior to electrical connection to the site, and the need to operate a generator outside the above hours should be discussed with the Environmental Health Dept prior to use. - 7.7 In addition to the code, information on assessment and mitigation of the construction phase has been provided by the BRE guide "Control of dust from construction and demolition activities" (2003). - 7.8 Dust generation and vehicle emissions can be controlled by good management practice, and the measures taken should be developed on a site specific basis.
+Mitigation will be proportionate to the level of risk identified, and it is expected that at least the following options should be explored to reduce the detriment to air quality: - Provision of perimeter or local dust screens where practicable for activities likely to generate high levels of dust, for example during demolition of structures, sandblasting, and cutting or grinding of materials; - Location of machinery and dust generating activities as far away from receptors as possible; - Use of water as a dust suppressant including on haulage roads prior to accessing the local road network.
+Where mains water is not available, the use of bowsers may need to be considered.
+Where site conditions make this impractical on roads, temporary roadways shall be constructed of hardcore or similar;